We Just Discovered The Easiest Hack for Drinking Coffee

 When someone asks you how you take your coffee, do you respond “with milk and sugar, please!” or, “I’d prefer a pour-over.”

 The key?
 It’s all about the way you grind your coffee beans.
-After you measure how much coffee you’ll need using your scale and transfer them into the coffee grinder, you’ll want to grind the beans so that they are coarse—not finely ground.
+After you measure how much coffee you’ll need using your scale and transfer them into the mill, you’ll want to grind the beans so that they are coarse—not finely ground.
 In other words, the less grind time the better.

 More Coffee Stories on Eat This, Not That!

-This post first off appeared here.
+This article firstly appeared here.